mbg-unsw/hdat9400/README.md

-# Method of the month: The Newey-West estimator and interrupted time series
+# HDAT9400 Data Management: S, M, L, XL Data
-A ten-minute rough-and-ready talk introducing the Newey-West heteroskedasticity- and autocorrelation-robust estimator for a non-technical audience and assessing how useful it is for interrupted time series analysis of health policy interventions.
+A 45-minute lecture discussing the size of different kinds of health datasets, the performance characteristics of different data processing technologies, and introducing the concept of algorithmic time complexity.

-Delivered to the Medicines Policy Research Unit monthly Work In Progress meeting on 20 May 2021.
+To be delivered on 19 October 2021.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]